RutexOrg/DiscordFileStorage/README.md

 1. Renaming of folders with lot of files is very slow, since it requieres to change metadata of each file in the subfolders to display new path correctly after restart.  **WILL BE FIXED.**

 2. Boot taking a lot of time with a lot of files.
-This is because of the fact that the bot is caching all files in memory and doing a lot http requests to discord to get file metadata. **WILL BE FIXED.**
+This is because of the fact that the server is caching all files in memory and doing a lot http requests to discord to load files into memory. **WILL BE FIXED.**

+3. Empty folders and newly created files without content will be deleted between restarts, since they cached only in memory.  **WILL BE FIXED IN FUTURE**, not a priority for now.

 3. Problems with downloading big (~50+ MB) files from **windows** explorer directly. \